-Human Rights Watch, From Taliban to Taliban: Cycle of Hope, Despair on Women's Rights, 1 November 2021

-"Secondary schools have reopened for boys but remain closed to the vast majority of girls.
-Women are banned from most employment; the Taliban government added insult to injury by saying women in their employ could keep their jobs only if they were in a role a man cannot fill-such as being an attendant in a women's toilet.
+Human Rights Watch, From Taliban to Taliban: Cycle of Hope, Despair on Women's Rights, 1 November 2021 from most employment; the Taliban government added insult to injury by saying women in their employ could keep their jobs only if they were in a role a man cannot fill-such as being an attendant in a women's toilet.
 Women are mostly out of university, and due to new restrictions it is unclear when and how they can return.
 Many female teachers have been dismissed.